ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-logical-routers.md

 Distributed firewall monitors all the East-West traffic on your VMs.
 Grouping of objects simplifies rule management.
 Groups include different objects that are added both statically and dynamically, and can be used as the source and destination of a firewall rule.
 They can be configured to contain a combination of VMs, IP sets, MAC sets, segment ports, segments, AD user groups, and other groups.
 Dynamic inclusion of groups can be based on tag, machine name, OS name, or computer name.

-For more information on Firewalls in NSX-T, see [VMware Documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-F206A4B8-0F33-482D-8727-E71FE253BBCD.html){: external}.
+For more information about firewalls and NSX-T, see the [VMware documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-F206A4B8-0F33-482D-8727-E71FE253BBCD.html){: external}.

 ## Related links
 {: #vpc-ryo-nsx-t-logical-routers-links}